-Robert Barisford Brown (born February 5, 1969, Boston, MA), is an American R&B singer/songwriter, dancer and actor.
-He's best known for his time with New Edition, his landmark 1988 release Don't Be Cruel and a tumultuous 14 year marriage to Whitney Houston.
+Robert Barisford Brown (born February 5, 1969, Boston, MA), is an American R&B singer/songwriter, dancer, and actor.
+He's best known for his time with New Edition, his landmark 1988 release Don't Be Cruel and a tumultuous 14-year marriage to Whitney Houston.
+No, he didn't fuck anyone named Freddie (as far as we know).

 Not long after his exit, Brown signed with his former group's record label MCA, which had promised him a solo deal if he decided to leave New Edition.
 Enlisting the help of New Edition manager Steven Machat, Brown wasted little time in recording his solo debut King Of Stage, released in late 1986.
 Despite a number-one R&B hit with the single "Girlfriend", the album tanked, making Brown's solo career look like a bust.

 1992 saw the release of his third solo album Bobby, and his marriage to Whitney Houston, who he first met at the 1989 Soul Train Awards.
 Although Brown continued to find success on the charts, he was greatly overshadowed by his wife's success, not helped by her appearance in the 1992 film The Bodyguard.
-Both Brown and Houston's drug addictions began in this decade, and Brown soon became tabloid fodder for his violent tendencies towards Whitney — and that's all we're gonna say on that subject.
+Both Brown and Houston's drug addictions began in this decade, and Brown soon became tabloid fodder for his violent tendencies towards Whitney.
 Despite the controversies, Brown continued to record and tour.

 1996 saw an official New Edition reunion with their sixth album Home Again.
-Although the album and it's singles were massively successful commercially and critically, the resulting tour proved disastrous thanks to years-old beef between Brown and the rest of New Edition flaring up once more, along with Brown struggling with drug and alcohol addiction during the tour.
+Although the album and its singles were massively successful commercially and critically, the resulting tour proved disastrous thanks to years-old beef between Brown and the rest of New Edition flaring up once more, along with Brown struggling with alcoholism and other drug addiction during the tour.
 The lowlight of the tour came during a show in La Cruces, New Mexico, where Ronnie DeVoe attempted to pull Brown, who was deliberately extending his solo set, off stage.
-The resulting fistfight, which lead to the singers' personal security guards getting involved and guns being drawn, led to the show being shut down.
+The resulting fistfight, which led to the singers' personal security guards getting involved and guns being drawn, led to the show being shut down.
 Both Brown and Michael Bivins would leave the tour not long after.

 Despite a second New Edition reunion and a fifth album (The Masterpiece), Brown had a particularly nasty Trauma Conga Line between 2011 and 2015.
-Both of his parents died within a year of each other (his mother in 2011, his dad in 2012) and Whitney had unexpectedly died in February 2012, six days after his 43rd birthday.
+Both of his parents died within a year of each other (his mother in 2011, his dad in 2012), and Whitney had unexpectedly died in February 2012, six days after his 43rd birthday.
 During a New Edition concert in Mississippi, he broke down into tears during a performance when he got the news, shouting "I love you, Whitney!"
 To twist in the knife further, Bobbi Kristina, his only child with Houston, died three years later at the age of 22 in eerily similar circumstances.
+His son Bobby Brown Jr. was found dead in his home in November 2020.

 - King Of Stage (1986)